SiliconLabs/simplicity_sdk/protocol/z-wave/docs_public/important_changes.md

 The changes described in this file will possibly break the build and/or functionality of an existing application.
 The description serves the purpose of helping to fix the failing build.

+# 7.23.2 {#section-7-23-2}

+## Restore NVM migration script
+Fix the issue about missing NVM migration script in the controller.

+## Restore NVM handler after backup/restore operations
+To avoid NVM acces by the stack or the application during backup/restore operations, the NVM3 handler is closed by the SAPI command NVMBackupRestoreOperationOpen.
+However it was never restored.
+The NVM3 handler of the stack is restored by the SAPI command NVMBackupRestoreOperationClose.
+It should no longer be required to reset the controller after a backup operation.
+The controller must always be restarted after a restore operation.
+The SAPI command NVM backup close now send an answer with the result of the operation (as specified).
+In case of error when restoring the NVM3 handler, the controller wil answer an error.
+In this case, the controller should be reset.
+*Breaking change*
+zpal_nvm_backup_close return a zpal_status_t instead of void.

+## Exclusion from foreign network
+After an exclusion from a foreign network, the controller sent nops.
+However, nops were sent on the controller's network instead of the foreign network.
+So according to the network specification (NWK:01C8.1 & LR-NWK:0078.1), the controller no longer sends nops in case of foreign exclusion.

 # 7.23.1 {#section-7-23-1}

 ## S2V2 specification update